February 26, 2015

 This is difficult, mostly because of the “white noise” and confusion surrounding these therapies.
 If I could treat my patients with removable appliances and achieve results that were more stable with a lower failure rate than fixed appliances I would embrace this concept completely.
 If the treatment could be provided by general practitioners this would be even better, as it would increase access to orthodontic care.
 But I will not be convinced that this is an effective treatment until I have seen studies that report a higher level of evidence.
 I am also more interested in studies that provide information on the alignment of the teeth, the burden of care, co-operation rates and the final results of treatment, as opposed to muscle forces or proximal cephalometric measurements.

-I fully appreciate that the evidence underpinning fixed appliance treatment is not high; yet there are trials of different brackets and functional appliances etc. I would also like to point out that we must remember that “conventional” orthodontists adopted self ligation treatment, Invisalign and TADS with little critical analysis.
+I fully appreciate that the evidence underpinning fixed appliance treatment is not high; yet there are trials of different brackets and functional appliances etc. I would also like to point out that we must remember that “conventional” orthodontists adopted self-ligation treatment, Invisalign and TADS with little critical analysis.

 Is there a way forwards?

 Putting these thoughts aside, I cannot help thinking that there might be something to this concept.
-We need to move forwards and stop endlessly arguing the issues.
+We need to move forward and stop endlessly arguing the issues.
 We could do a study!
-At this early point this could be a cohort study, in which a consecutive sample of patients could be enrolled; data would be collected at the start and end of treatment.
+At this early point, this could be a cohort study, in which a consecutive sample of patients could be enrolled; data would be collected at the start and end of treatment.
 All patients regardless of co-operation would be analysed and any failures would be recorded.
 Is this difficult to prepare?
-No this is a straightforward, I could write the protocol in a couple of hours.
+No this is straightforward, I could write the protocol in a couple of hours.
 Ethics would not be a problem.

-So a challenge to those supporting these concepts is get in touch with me.
-I will work with you to write the study, we may be able to find funding (or this could be funded by the proponents of the methods).
+So a challenge to those supporting these concepts is to get in touch with me.
+I will work with you to write the study, and we may be able to find funding (or this could be funded by the proponents of the methods).
 We will then remove all the uncertainty and argument.
-I will also give you the right of reply, if you feel that I have misunderstood anything, and offer you a blog posting of about 1,000 words that I will publish in the next few weeks.
+I will also give you the right of reply if you feel that I have misunderstood anything, and offer you a blog posting of about 1,000 words that I will publish in the next few weeks.
 It’s over to you….

 Related Posts